getporter/porter/docs/content/author-bundles.md

 **Configuration:**

   * `privileged: BOOLEAN` - OPTIONAL.
 Whether or not the `--privileged` flag should be set when the bundle's invocation image runs.
 Defaults to false.
+  * `useHostNetwork: BOOLEAN` - OPTIONAL.
+Whether or not host networking should be used when the bundle's invocation image runs.
+Defaults to false.

 Example: